Fesomibe/Spaceman/README.md

 # Spaceman🚀
 Enjoy this game of Spaceman!
-Protect the Spaceman from disappearing by guessing the correct word or risk CRASHING!!! .
+Protect the Spaceman from disappearing by guessing the correct word or risk CRASHING!!!.

 # Screenshot